maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 ##### 2.1 No `SubName` aka Default Services.

-- GET the Mutable Data for a given `Public Name`.
+- GET the AppendOnlyData for a given `Public Name`.
 - Parse the retrieved `Resolvable Map`.
 - Resolve the `default` graph / XOR-URL if available.